 How do I get a child support order if I don't have one yet?

-Once a noncustodial parent has been located and if the custodial parent does not have an order for support, DCS may serve the noncustodial parent a Notice of Support Debt advising the person of his or her duty to support the child(ren).
-The noncustodial parent must respond to the notice and provide a financial statement.
+Once a noncustodial parent has been located and if the custodial parent does not have an order for support, DCS may serve the noncustodial parent a Notice of Support Debt advising the person of their duty to support the child(ren).
+The noncustodial parent must respond to the notice and give a financial statement.
 If the person does not contest the amount of support, orders can be obtained within 60 days after the noncustodial parent is served.
 If either parent does not agree with the amount of support recommended by DCS, he or she may request a hearing.
 This may take three to six months.

 How do I make the other person pay if I have a support order?